sentenial/developer-docs/pages/prodNuapay/np_secjws.md

     {% include note.html content="The expected JWS should use a detached payload." %}

-    A signed JWS encodes information in three parts separated by periods: a header, a payload, and the signature:
+    A signed JWS encodes information in three parts separated by periods:
+    	- a header
+	- a payload
+	- a signature

 	'header.payload.signature'